tristanp1407/octopus-test/README.md

 # Instructions for setup

-You'll need to have Python3 installed - https://www.python.org/downloads/
+You'll need to have [Python3](https://www.python.org/downloads/) installed.

 ### First we need to go to the server folder, install our dependencies and spin up the backend

-Create a folder and clome this repo using the command `git clone git@github.com:tristanp1407/octopus-test.git`
+Create a folder and clome this repo using the command

+`git clone git@github.com:tristanp1407/octopus-test.git`

 Then go to the server folder `cd octopus-test/octopus/server`